 port_list = [WP1, WP2]

-Define Simulation and TerminalComponentModeler
+Define Simulation and TerminalComponentModeler¶

-object is used in 3D simulations to conduct a port and frequency sweep in order to obtain the full S-parameter matrix.
+The base Simulation object contains information about the overall simulation environment.
+The TerminalComponentModeler object is used in 3D simulations to conduct a port and frequency sweep in order to obtain the full S-parameter matrix.

 # Define base simulation